variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 651 10th Avenue

-The Tointon Gallery will feature "Late August Yarrow" by Greeley transplant Wes Sam Bruce.
-The exhibit features over 40 pieces of new art ranging from illustrations of plants, paintings on geometric wood panels, and its culmination, a poetry cabin built onsite in the gallery space that visitors can literally enter.
-The exhibit runs through October 8th and is open Monday through Saturday from 9am-5pm.
+The Tointon Gallery for Visual Arts presents “MultiThreading” from through Saturday, November 12.
+The exhibit features the acrylic painting and cast paperwork of Denver-based artist Roxanne Rossi.
+The Tointon Gallery is open Monday through Saturday, 9am-5pm.
 Admission to the gallery is free.